open-innovations/jrf-insight/README.md

 You can run pipelines using DVC.
 Run `dvc init` to initialise the directory.
 Then `dvc repro pipelines/<stage>/dvc.yaml` to run the pipelines.
 If there are no changes to files, the stage will skip.

-## .JSON files
-`test.json` details the data to be requested from [Stat-Xplore](https://stat-xplore.dwp.gov.uk/webapi/jsf/login.xhtml).
-This can be downloaded from the website once you have made the datatable you want to include in the pipeline.
-For now this is just an example, in future this will be stored in dedicated directories.

 ## Data
 We currently store the test data in csv format in `working`.
 In future, we will store transformed and prepared data in a dedicated `data` directory.
 The structure will develop as the project does.